jsdelivr/globalping/INFRASTRUCTURE.md

 Redis is used to cache GeoIP information from our 3 IP databases, to store all measurement results and to sync connected probes between multiple API instances.

 - Hosted with Hetzner in Falkenstein
-- Dedicated server with 8 threads and 64GB RAM
+- Dedicated server with 12 threads and 64GB RAM
 - `maxmemory-policy allkeys-lru` Evict any key using approximated LRU.
-- Redis config can be found in this repo under /redis
 - RedisJSON 2.x module enabled
 - $46/month